donbright/chaos-rs/README.md

 # Chaos-RS - a port of James Gleick's CHAOS: The Software

-This is a work-in-progress port of the free release of James Gleick's CHAOS, December 15, 1998.
+This is a work-in-progress port of the free release of James Gleick's CHAOS, December 15, 1998, forked from the original at https://github.com/rudyrucker/chaos

 The original software was written by Josh Gordon, Rudy Rucker and John Walker for Autodesk, Inc. Rucker wrote most of the algorithm, except for the Fractal Landscapes algorithms, which are by John Walker.
 Gordon did the interface, and much of the implementation of the algorithm code.

 The original program was written in consultation with James Gleick about his brilliant book, <a href="https://around.com/books/"> <i>Chaos: